 When we first met Chester Tam, it was right before we re-branded this website as ShowbizMonkeys.com nearly 10 years ago.
-The Lonely Island's first feature film, Hot Rod, was about to be released, and Tam (their friend and frequent collaborator) was nice enough to brave being only the second person I'd ever interviewed.

 Guy Maddin's films have always had at least one foot planted firmly in a shadowy and beautiful cinematic past.
 Beginning with his first feature, the awe-inspiring Tales from the Gimli Hospital in 1988, Maddin's gaze seemed fixed backwards to a distant era in which the talking picture was still unfamiliar and strange.
-However, his sense of humour and narrative rhythms remained utterly contemporary.

 Feminist art fans take note.
 A vault is about to open, filled with the most subversively unique and beautifully hilarious gems.
 For the first time, a curated collection of the work of performance artists Shawna Dempsey and Lorri Millan will be available on Sept.
-26. as part of the WNDX Festival of Moving Image's 10th anniversary.
+26.

 Faith-based films have been around since the beginning of motion pictures, and for a long part of filmmaking history, stood alongside other Hollywood genres as both critical and box office successes.
 Films like Ben-Hur and The Ten Commandments still captivate audiences to this day.